Skip to main content

 • Use readable verbs

-• Check the sentence formed by source, relation, and target
+• Check the sentence formed by source, relationship, and target

-• Model one clear meaning per relation type and choose one direction for it
+• Model one clear meaning per relationship type and choose one direction for it

-• Remember that a relation type belongs to a specific source-target pair
+• Remember that a relationship type belongs to a specific source-target pair

-• Reuse the same relation name across pairs only when it keeps the same meaning
+• Reuse the same relationship name across pairs only when it keeps the same meaning

 • Use style and color to improve readability, not to compensate for unclear naming